 Your employer should also keep you informed of any changes, including job opportunities or planned redundancies.

-‘Keeping in touch’ days
+‘Keeping in Touch’ days

-During your maternity leave, you can have the option to work up to ten ‘keeping in touch’ (KIT) days.
+During your maternity leave, you can have the option to work up to ten ‘Keeping in Touch’ (KIT) days.
 These are optional and need to be agreed by you and your employer.

-Any KIT days should be agreed and discussed with your employer prior to them being agreed, including the logistics of how this would take place and any associated risk assessments in place if this cannot be done remotely, as well as the type of work you will be undertaking.
+Any KIT days should be discussed with your employer prior to them being agreed, including the logistics of how this would take place and any associated risk assessments in place if this cannot be done remotely, as well as the type of work you will be undertaking.

 If KIT days are undertaken, remotely or otherwise, you should expect to be paid a day’s salary.

-KIT days may be a reasonable way to engage with your school and discuss any concerns and anxieties you may have about returning to work given the current situation with the COVID-19 pandemic.
+KIT days may be a reasonable way to engage with your school and discuss any concerns and anxieties you may have about returning to work, given the current situation with the Covid-19 pandemic.

-KIT days may also provide an opportunity for you to discuss an individual risk assessment with your employer and what reassurance they can give that the workplace is safe for you to return to as a new mother.
+KIT days may also provide an opportunity for you to discuss an individual risk assessment with your employer and what reassurances they can give that the workplace is safe for you to return to as a new mother.